catamtz3/Fork-Join-Framework/README.md

 ## Setting up

 Clone this repo, edit it locally, and push and submit to Gradescope, exactly as in P1.
+You should submit it multiple times, in each of the Gradescope assignments.
 You should use Java 11 when working on this.

 You should only edit: